jonknightfr/AM-treetool/README.md

       -E        Export all the trees in a realm.
       -i tree   Import an authentication tree.
       -I        Import all the trees into a realm.
+      -l        List all the trees in a realm.
       -P        Prune orphaned configuration artifacts left behind after deleting
                 authentication trees.
 You will be prompted before any destructive
                 operations are performed.